cinc-project/automate/components/docs-chef-io/content/automate/package_cleanup.md

 Verbose mode provides:

-* Step-by-step execution progress
+- Step-by-step execution progress
-* Complete list of running services and their package identifiers
+- A complete list of running services and their package identifiers
-* All packages in the whitelist (protected packages)
+- All packages in the whitelist (protected packages)
-* Detailed statistical breakdown
+- Detailed statistical breakdown

 **CASE 4: Dry-Run with Verbose - System with unused packages**